abohrer/abohrer/README.md

 - 👀 I’m interested in Agile.
 - 🌱 I’m currently learning SAfe, Scrum, Kanban, Lean
 - 💞️ I’m looking to collaborate on lots of projects
-- 📫 How to reach me <a href="http://linkedin.com/in/arianaschimidt">
+- 📫 How to reach me http://linkedin.com/in/arianaschimidt

 <!---
 abohrer/abohrer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.